Ladd's Procedure (Malrotation)

 FIRST ASSISTANT: ***

-INDICATIONS: The patient is a .PTAGE-old .PTSEX presenting with [bilious emesis / acute abdomen] and [UGI series / CT] demonstrating malrotation [with midgut volvulus].
+INDICATIONS: The patient is a .PTAGE-old .PTSEX presenting with [bilious emesis / acute abdomen] and [UGI series / Doppler ultrasound / CT] demonstrating malrotation [with midgut volvulus].
 [Bowel ischemia suspected.]
-Emergent correction indicated.
+Emergent [/ elective] correction indicated.
 Risks including bowel loss, short gut, and anastomotic complications discussed with parents.
 Informed consent obtained.

-FINDINGS: [Clockwise midgut volvulus *** turns.]
-[Ischemic bowel: viable after detorsion / necrotic.]
-Ladd's bands crossing duodenum.
+FINDINGS: Clockwise midgut volvulus *** turns.
+[Ischemic bowel: viable after detorsion / necrotic — resected.]
+Ladd's bands crossing duodenum; duodenojejunal junction to right of midline.
 After procedure: duodenum on right, cecum in left lower quadrant.
 Bowel [pink and viable / ischemic segment resected].

 DESCRIPTION OF PROCEDURE:

 Patient supine.
-Transverse [/ RUQ] incision.
+Supraumbilical transverse incision.
 Abdomen entered.
 Midgut delivered.
-[Volvulus reduced by counterclockwise detorsion.]
-Bowel viability assessed.
-Ladd's bands divided with sharp dissection.
-Duodenum freed completely.
-Mesenteric base widened by dividing adhesive bands.
+[Clockwise volvulus *** turns; reduced by counterclockwise detorsion.]
+Bowel viability assessed (color, peristalsis, Doppler).
+Ladd's bands divided sharply; duodenum freed completely.
+SMA/SMV separated; peritoneal attachments at mesenteric root divided; mesenteric base widened.
 Duodenum and proximal jejunum straightened and positioned on right.
-Cecum positioned in left.
-Appendectomy performed [with ligation of appendiceal base and mesoappendix].
-[Ischemic bowel resected.
-See concurrent note.]
+Cecum positioned in left lower quadrant.
+Appendectomy performed [with ligation and division of appendiceal base and mesoappendix].
+[Ischemic bowel resected — see concurrent note.]
 Bowel returned to abdomen in non-rotation position.
 Fascia closed with 0-PDS.
 Skin closed.
 Patient tolerated procedure well.

 ESTIMATED BLOOD LOSS: *** mL